13TRIS/13TRIS/docs/SRS.md

 ![13TRIS!
 Welcome to the SRS](./Logo/Logo_full.png)

-# Common Playground - Software Requirements Specification
+# 13TRIS - Software Requirements Specification

 ## Table of contents
 - [Table of contents](#table-of-contents)